pwafire/pwafire/README.md

  2. Using [Intersection Observer](https://github.com/mayeedwin/pwafire/tree/master/bundle/loading), you can now load target images only when the user scrolls down, causing them to display in the viewport.

 ### Get Started with PWA Fire Bundle
-[PWA Fire Bundle](https://twitter.com/pwafire) is an open source [Progressive Web App](https://maye.pwafire.org/articles/building-progressive-web-apps-with-pwafiredev-resources/) Tooling [Bundle](https://github.com/mayeedwin/pwafire/tree/master/bundle/) that provides you with resources to build [Progressive Web Apps](https://maye.pwafire.org/articles/building-progressive-web-apps-with-pwafiredev-resources/) like a pro in a few minutes and with good web practices.
+[PWA Fire Bundle](https://twitter.com/pwafire) is an open source [Progressive Web App](https://maye.pwafire.org/articles/building-progressive-web-apps-with-pwafiredev-resources/) Tooling [Bundle](https://github.com/mayeedwin/pwafire/tree/master/bundle/) that provides you with resources to build [Progressive Web Apps](https://maye.pwafire.org/articles/building-progressive-web-apps-with-pwafiredev-resources/) with good web practices.

 It is the most simplest way you can ever convert your web app or website into a 100% [Progressive Web App](https://www.linkedin.com/pulse/what-progressive-web-app-get-started-now-canaan-maye-edwin/) and still have some fun with the code.
 It doesn't make you a lazy code beast.